 For Against Abstain Ordinary resolutions 1.
-To adopt the annual financial statements for the year ended 30 June 2022 2.
-To place the unissued ordinary shares of the Company under the control of the directors 3.1 To re-elect Mr PM Jenkins as a director of the company 3.2 To re-elect Mr S de Kock as a director of the company 4.
+To adopt the annual financial statements for the year ended 30 June 2023 2.
+To place the unissued ordinary shares of the Company under the control of the directors 3.1 To re-elect Mr M Crisp as a director of the company 3.2 To re-elect Mr A Mwela as a director of the company 3.3 To re-elect Mr D Lupambo as a director of the company 4.
 To re-appoint BDO South Africa Incorporated as the independent auditors and to register Ms K Luck as the designated auditor 5.1 To re-elect Mr S Naudé as member and chairman of the Audit and Risk Committee 5.2 To re-elect Mr M Crisp as member of the Audit and Risk Committee 5.3 To re-elect Mr DC Lupambo as member of the Audit and Risk Committee 6.
 To authorise any director or the Company Secretary to sign documentation to effect the ordinary and special resolutions passed Special resolutions 1.
 To approve the general authority for the Company and/or subsidiary to acquire the Company's own shares 2.
 To approve the remuneration of the non-executive directors 3.
 To approve financial assistance to related or inter-related entities 4.
 To approve financial assistance to related or inter-related entities for subscription for or purchase of securities Non-binding advisory resolutions 1.
 To approve the remuneration policy as set out in the corporate governance and risk management report 2.
-To approve the implementation of the remuneration policy as set out in the corporate governance and risk management report Signed at on 2022
+To approve the implementation of the remuneration policy as set out in the corporate governance and risk management report